BardicDefense/purple-hack/spells.md

 This spell calls local wild animal spirits of the caster’s choice, which manifest as living examples of those creatures.
 Hit Dice equal to twice the caster’s level are summoned, in any combination desired.
-No single creature can be above 10 Hit Dice; none can be intelligent or magical.
+No single creature can be above Level 10; none can be intelligent or magical.
 The creatures serve without question, but if abused by the caster the spirits will refuse future calls.

+#### Crystal Vision

+_Divination (R: Short, D: 2 hours)_
+Attunes a gem or crystal (of at least 500gp value) to pick up the visual impressions of living creatures, allowing the caster to see through others’ eyes.
+To establish a connection with a creature, the caster must gaze into the crystal and focus their concentration in a particular direction for 1 Turn without moving.
+After 1 Turn, facets of the crystal reflect silent images of the current visual perceptions of one creature within range.
+If multiple creatures are within range in the direction being focused on, the crystal connects with the closest.
+Once a connection is established, the caster may choose to maintain it or to change to another subject.
+This spell is blocked by 2′ of rock or a thin layer of lead.

 #### Cure Sickness

 _Necromancy (R: Short, D: Permanent)_
-This spell cures the subject of artificial blindness and deafness (assuming the subject still has its eyes/ears) and all sicknesses and diseases, including mummy rot, green slime infection, and lycanthropy.
+This spell cures the subject of artificial or magical blindness and deafness (assuming the subject still has its eyes/ears) and all sicknesses and diseases, including mummy rot, green slime infection, and lycanthropy.

 #### Cure Serious Wounds